easybuilders/easybuild-tutorial/docs/contributing/README.md

 Using the `--from-pr` option you can install easyconfig files from the pull request with specified ID.
-By default all easyconfig files that are touched by the pull request will be installed, but you can specify only particular ones to use as well.
+By default all easyconfig files that are touched by the pull request will be installed, but you can specify particular ones to use as well.
 It is generally advised to also use the `--robot` option to ensure that the easyconfig files are installed in the correct order with respect to dependencies.